 Our Board has not adopted a formal dividend policy.
 The Board reviews the financial performance of TransCanada quarterly and makes a determination of the appropriate level of dividends to be declared in the following quarter.
 Currently, our payment of dividends is primarily funded from dividends TransCanada receives as the sole common shareholder of TCPL.

-Provisions of various trust indentures and credit arrangements to which TCPL is a party restrict TCPL's ability to declare and pay dividends to TransCanada under certain circumstances and, if such restrictions apply, they may, in turn, have an impact on our ability to declare and pay dividends.
-Pursuant to the terms of the trust notes issued by TransCanada Trust (a financing trust subsidiary wholly owned by TCPL) and related agreements, in certain circumstances including where holders of the trust notes receive deferral preferred shares of TCPL in lieu of cash interest payments and where exchange preferred shares are issued to holders of the trust notes as a result of certain bankruptcy related events, TransCanada and TCPL would be prohibited from declaring or paying dividends on or redeeming their outstanding preferred shares (or, if none are outstanding, their respective common shares) until all such exchange or deferral preferred shares are redeemed by TCPL.
-Further information about such trust notes can be found in the Financial condition - Junior subordinated notes issued section of the MD&A, which section of the MD&A is incorporated by reference herein.
-In the opinion of TransCanada's management, such provisions do not currently restrict TransCanada's ability to declare or pay dividends.
+Provisions of various trust indentures and credit arrangements with certain of our subsidiaries can restrict those subsidiaries' and, in certain cases, our ability to declare and pay dividends or make distributions under certain circumstances.
+In the opinion of management, these provisions do not currently restrict our ability to declare or pay dividends.

+Additionally, pursuant to the terms of the trust notes issued by TransCanada Trust (a financing trust subsidiary wholly owned by TCPL) and related agreements, in certain circumstances, including where holders of the trust notes receive deferral preferred shares of TCPL in lieu of cash interest payments and where exchange preferred shares are issued to holders of the trust notes as a result of certain bankruptcy related events, TransCanada and TCPL would be prohibited from declaring or paying dividends on or redeeming their outstanding preferred shares (or, if none are outstanding, their respective common shares) until all such exchange or deferral preferred shares are redeemed by TCPL.

 Dividends on our preferred shares are payable quarterly, as and when declared by the Board.
-The dividends declared on our common and preferred shares during the past three completed financial years, and the increase to the quarterly dividend on our outstanding common shares per common share for the quarter ending March 31, 2018, are set out in the MD&A under the heading About our business - 2017 financial highlights - Dividends, which section of the MD&A is incorporated by reference
+The dividends declared on our common and preferred shares during the past three completed financial years, and the increase to the quarterly dividend on our outstanding common shares per common share for the quarter ending March 31, 2019, are set out in the MD&A under the heading About our business - 2018 financial highlights - Dividends, which section of the MD&A is incorporated by reference herein.